San Marcos, CA

 FLSA Status: Non-Exempt

 The Resident Accounts Coordinator is responsible for all aspects relating to the processing of accounts payable and accounts receivable for The QUAD and University Village Apartments (UVA) housing properties at CSU San Marcos.
-Duties include but are not limited to: posting payments, collecting rent, banking, issuing receipts, entering and processing invoices, researching accounts, interacting with vendors, reception, and project-based work.
+Duties include but are not limited to posting payments, collecting rent, issuing receipts, entering and processing invoices, researching accounts, and project-based work.
 Maintaining a customer-focused and professional image through in-person, electronic, and telephone communication with all internal and external customers is essential.
+The position is remote, and standard working hours are Monday to Friday, 8am to 5pm PST (West Coast).

 Essential Duties and Responsibilities